-The corresponding table for all pieces, together with pictures of the optimal triangulations, are given in the full technical report [Mulzer and Rote 2007, Appendix A].
-Table IV condenses the information for all pieces with two terminals.
+The corresponding table for all pieces, together with pictures of the optimal triangulations, is given in Table VII of Appendix A. Table IV condenses the information for all pieces with two terminals.

 Since the pieces are symmetric, LL and RR always have the same cost.
 The only exceptions are the resizing pieces.
-Let $\varepsilon_1 \approx 0.000\,051$ be the relative reduced cost of the thickening adapter in state LL.
+Let $\varepsilon_1 \approx 0.000051$ be the relative reduced cost of the thickening adapter in state LL.